Is Ghost GDPR Compliant?

 Some companies make cookies sound fun.
 But – from the perspective of a web developer – they are actually quite boring.
 They don't come with chocolate chips or glazing.
 They are just tiny text files that your browser stores on your device.

 Some of them are pure evil (in my eyes).
-They used to track you throughout the web – for the benefits of advertisers like Meta or Google.
+They are used to track you throughout the web – for the benefits of advertisers like Meta or Google.

 Some of them are pretty harmless.
 And they store session information when you log into a website or service.
 They make sure you can see what you're supposed you see – and that nobody else can see it.